Leptogenesis in a Left-Right Symmetric Model with double seesaw: Model framework and motivation

 With the assumed hierarchy $|M_D| \ll |M_{RS}| < |M_s|$, we apply double seesaw approximate block diagonalization to $\mathcal{M}_{LRDSM}$.
 This gives us the mass matrices of light and heavy neutrinos as follows:

-For studying leptogenesis and following the derived mass relations mentioned above, we have estimated the order of magnitudes for various mass parameters in resonant and thermal regimes with and without flavor effects in Table \ref{ordermag}.
+The detailed discussion on double seesaw approximations and derivations of mass matrices expressed in Eq. (\ref{MajMasses}) can be referred from the Ref. \cite{Patra:2023ltl}.
+For studying thermal unflavored leptogenesis and following the derived mass relations mentioned in Eq. (\ref{MajMasses}), we have estimated the order of magnitudes for various mass parameters in Table \ref{ordermag}; however, one may refer to Table \ref{ordermagAppTab} presented in Appendix \ref{ordermagApp} for a more general perspective of leptogenesis.